30 Things to Do at Disney World Resorts

 One of the best Disney World Resorts is the Art of Animation Resort.
 Every Disney World vacation must include a visit to this animation resort.

 Sections of this resort are dedicated to Cars, The Little Mermaid, The Lion King, and Finding Nemo.
-You will feel as if you have stepped onto the movie screen during your visit.
+You will feel like you have stepped onto the movie screen during your visit.

 8. Watch a Disney Movie Under the Stars